foreverfl/vscode/docs/python/tutorial-fastapi.md

 12. Save the file (`Ctrl+S`).
 The application should automatically reload.

 You can now open the `/docs` page again and test the new routes, using the debugger and the Debug Console to better understand the code execution.
-Once you're done, you can stop the debugger (`kb(workbench.action.debug.stop)`).
+Once you're done, you can stop the debugger (`Shift+F5`).
 You can also remove the breakpoint we added in step 4 by clicking on it.

 Congratulations!
 You now have a working FastAPI application with routes to add, list, and delete items from a grocery list.